scs-zke/another-ldap-auth/README.md

 Now you can access to your website wich is going to be something like this `http://myserver.com/private/` and Nginx will request you to write the username and password.

+## Method 2 - Installation and configuration with YAML files

-## Deploy to Kubernetes with Nginx ingress controller
+### Step 1 - Deploy to Kubernetes with YAML

 Get the K8s manifests from the folder `/kubernetes`.

-The manifests for K8s helps to deploy __Another LDAP Authentication__ in the namespace `ingress-nginx` and expose the service in the cluster at the following address `https://another-ldap-auth.ingress-nginx`.
+The manifests for K8s help to deploy __Another LDAP Authentication__ in the namespace `ingress-nginx` and expose the service in the cluster at the following address `http://another-ldap-auth.ingress-nginx:9000/`.

-Please change the environment variables from the manifest and the secret for the bind username.
+Please change the environment variables from the manifest and the secret for the password of the bind username.

+### Step 2 - Annotate your Nginx ingress controller

-After you have running __Another LDAP Authentication__ in your Kubernetes, you can modify the ingress manifest from the application you want to protect.
+After you have running __Another LDAP Authentication__ in your Kubernetes cluster, you can modify the ingress manifest from the application you want to protect.

 You can remove the comment `#` and send headers as variables such as `Matching groups`.